Lars418/Data-is-Key-Scraping-Metadata-from-Websites/README.md

 # Data is Key: Scraping Metadata from Websites
-Repo for my talk "Data is Key: Scraping Metadata from Websites" on the WAD World Congress 2023
+I appreciate your interest in my talk I held at the WAD World Congress 2023.
+Below you'll find the code examples I used within the talk.